 17.5.2 Process and Procedure

 The VR provider receives a VR3314, Job Skills Training—Referral and a service authorization.
 The VR counselor identifies the goals to be addressed with the customer on VR3314.
+When additional goals are identified, the job skills trainer adds them to the VR3315, Job Skills Training Progress Report.

-The job skills trainer provides the training as prescribed by the goals on VR3314 and VR3315, Job Skills Training Progress Report.
+The job skills trainer provides the training as identified by the goals on VR3314 and VR3315, Job Skills Training Progress Report.
 When the training is complete, the job skills trainer completes VR3315, identifying any premium hours provided, and submits it to VR with an invoice.
+When a service authorization for the Autism Premium is issued, the VR1882, Autism Premium Report must be submitted each time the VR3315 is submitted.
+For more information, see VR-SFP Chapter 20: Premiums.

 When additional hours of Job Skills Training are necessary for the customer to achieve his or her goals, the provider must receive an updated service authorization for additional hours before any service delivery occurs.